Be ready to surprise yourself.

 Iota is designed to help writers break from questions about genre.
 When is a piece a micro essay and when is it a prose poem or when does it turn into flash fiction?
 Iota posits that it doesn’t matter: just write it.

 Every participant will spend some of the conference working with each faculty member.
-You might start out working on a new section of your memoir-in-progress with Abigail Thomas and end by launching a new prose poem with Debra Marquart.
+You might start out working on a new section of your memoir-in-progress with Sven Birkerts and end by launching a new prose poem with Beth Ann Fennelly.